Hybrid Cloud Advantages and Disadvantages: A Brief Overview

 The hybrid model introduces additional points of vulnerability, and ensuring consistent security across both on-premise and cloud environments can be challenging.

-3. Costs and Vendor Management:
+3. Cost and Vendor Management:

 While a hybrid cloud can be cost-effective, managing and integrating two distinct environments may lead to increased operational costs and the need for specialized expertise.